 - green onions for garnish (optional)

-- Boil pork in a pot of water for 30 mins or until fork tender.
+- Boil pork and half of the onion in a pot of water until fork tender.
 Remove the scum as it rises.
+Note that cooking time may vary depending on the pork cut.

 - Season with fish sauce, salt and ground black pepper.
 Taste and adjust seasonings as needed.